[ in-yoor, ih-noor ]

 Origin of inure

-1480–90; v. use of phrase in ure, en ure in use, customary,” from Anglo-French en ure in use, at work, equivalent to en in + ure (from Latin opera, plural of opus work; compare French oeuvre
+First recorded in 1480–90; verb use of phrase in ure, en ure “in use, customary,” from Anglo-French en ure “in use, at work,” equivalent to en in + ure (from Latin opera, plural of opus ) “work”; compare French oeuvre

 This may apparently be explained as being based on inurement.